lsaffre/blog/docs/about/cv.rst

 Projects
 --------

-I am author and maintainer of :ref:`Lino <cg.lino.what>` and its predecessor TIM_, two frameworks for developing customized database applications.
+I am author and maintainer of :ref:`Lino <cg.lino.framework>` and its predecessor TIM_, two frameworks for developing customized database applications.
 They are mostly used in Belgium.